 This might be the best option if you're not a fan of the hassle of selling your old car traditionally.
 You'll still need time and patience, but if it's worth enough to someone else, buyers will come knocking at your door without any work.

 Selling your car online is a great option if you're familiar with the internet and feel confident you can do the research and create an ad.

 Pros: Selling a car online is as easy as posting an ad and can be done from home.

 Cons: Scams are common in online marketplaces, though.
 You'll need to be careful and firm with the potential buyer.

-Helpful Tip: Research the documentation that's required before going ahead with this option because some states are stricter than others when it comes to vehicles being sold online.
+Helpful Tip: Research the documentation required before going ahead with this option because some states are stricter than others regarding vehicles being sold online.

 Sell It to a Dealership